 2. Introducing front wing on a dragster.

 3. Introducing charcoal-filled breathing masks for safety (1959).

 4. Inventing the tire-smoking burnout (1960), which is standard practice on all top fuel cars today.

-The record books show Hill to be the first driver to cover a quarter mile in less than five seconds, a feat he accomplished with a 4.990-second pass on April 9, 1988, in Ennis, Texas.
-This car is currently on display at Eddie Hill’s Fun Cycles.
+The record books show Hill to be the first driver to cover a quarter mile in less than five seconds, a feat he accomplished with a 4.990-second pass at 288.55 MPH on April 9, 1988, at Ennis, Texas.
+This “First in the Fours” car was severely damaged in a blow-over at Pomona, California in 1989, but was completely rebuilt and has not been raced since.
+It is currently on permanent display at Eddie Hill’s Fun Cycles.